DouglasRichardReynolds/GAM-305/README.md

 -Jira will be used to track and assign bugs - Avoid pushing bugs in the first place.
 If they need to be pushed, then report them.

 -Test checklist:
-  -Player
+  --Player
-    -Sub checklist goes here
+    ---Sub checklist goes here
-    -Try to be specific with checklist items
+    ---Try to be specific with checklist items
-    -Item 3
+    ---Item 3
-    -Item 4
+    ---Item 4
-  -Enemies
+  --Enemies
-    -Item 1
+    ---Item 1
-    -Item 2
+    ---Item 2
-  -Obstacles
+  --Obstacles
-    -Item 1
+    ---Item 1
-    -Item 2
+    ---Item 2
-  -Power Ups
+  --Power Ups
-    -Item 1
+    ---Item 1
-    -Item 2
+    ---Item 2
-  -Level
+  --Level
-    -Item 1
+    ---Item 1
-    -Item 2
+    ---Item 2

-***Use the below as reference for checklist items*** -Make sure player dies when they get hit
+***Use the below as reference for checklist items***
+  -Make sure player dies when they get hit
   -Make sure enemies can hit the player
   -Make sure obstacles interact properly
-  -Make sure player and enemies can move properly -Make sure power ups work as intended
+  -Make sure player and enemies can move properly
+  -Make sure power ups work as intended